 OWC has been in business for a long time and is a familiar brand among Mac enthusiasts that want to expand their computers using external solutions such as docks and drives.

-Today we’ll be looking at its latest external SSD, the Envoy Pro Elektron, a solution that targets PC laptop users more than MacBook owners.
+Today we’ll be looking at its tiny external SSD, the Envoy Pro Elektron, a solution that targets PC laptop users as much as MacBook owners.